lionsharecapital/lionshare-desktop/README.md

 ## About

-Lionshare is an open source project created by [Ben Jennings](https://twitter.com/benjennin_gs), [Jori Lallo](https://twitter.com/jorilallo) and [Maksim Stepanenko](https://twitter.com/maksim_s).

-## Donate

-Lionshare is an open source side project.
-To support development and keep our server running, you can donate using Bitcoin and Ethereum:

-- Bitcoin: `14cYsomReqcsznbKTuW6Mh91uZm2j2AF5B`
-- Ethereum: `0xbBC664b891D6Fc7EBF516594D690e370C5C32A9f`
+CryptoRatel is an open source project based on Lionshare fork.
+The fork was intended for democratizing the app and making it available for all the platforms.

 ## FAQ

-**When will Lionshare support < your favorite coin >?**

-Right now we're supporting coins with the most marget cap listed on GDAX and Poloniex.
-If we're not yet supporting your favorite coin, please create an issue to [lionshare-api](https://github.com/lionsharecapital/lionshare-api/issues) repository or upvote an existing one :+1:

 **Does my portfolio leave my computer?**

-No, Lionshare is completely client-side and doesn't hold any keys.
+No, CryptoRatel is completely client-side and doesn't hold any keys.
 We take security very seriously and all our communication happens over HTTPS.
 All code is open source.

 **How will you make money?**

 We won't, this is a side project.

-**When can I have a Linux, Windows, iOS, etc version?**

-Right now we're focused on supporting macOS but open to adding support for other platforms in the future.

 ## License